forum Is this a good idea?

 @Fraust

-Maybe… I was thinking the reveal would be sort of in the middle or midend, and since the story would narrate the 'protagonist's thoughts, it would slowly give subtle hints to the reader that their mind is a bit twisted and their morals are… a bit… not, protagonistic, in a way.
-And then it would reveal the 'antagonist's intentions, which is just to protect their people.
+Maybe… I was thinking the reveal would be sort of in the middle or midend, and since the story would narrate the 'trouble magnet's thoughts, it would slowly give subtle hints to the reader that their mind is a bit twisted and their morals are… a bit… not, protagonistic, in a way.
+And then it would reveal the 'plot troublemaker's intentions, which is just to protect their people.

 @Sugar-Lover

 another way you could reveal the switch is include a backstory that shows the characters true colors.
-For example, the 'protagonist', or person A, rules a kingdom and the 'antagonist', person B, tries to over throw it, then when you want to switch show that to kingdom was originally person B's parents's kingdom and they rightful deserve it and are trying to get the kingdom back because person A stole it from them.
+For example, the 'trouble magnet', or person A, rules a kingdom and the 'plot troublemaker', person B, tries to over throw it, then when you want to switch show that to kingdom was originally person B's parents's kingdom and they rightful deserve it and are trying to get the kingdom back because person A stole it from them.
 Does that make sense?